ShockedPlot7560/PmmpUnit/README.md

 ```

 > [!NOTE]
-> An action to simplify the execution of unit tests in a github workflow should be available soon.
+> An action to simplify the execution of integration tests in a github workflow should be available soon.

 ## Utilisation